noamba/DRX/ANSWERS.md

 ### The Problem
 TinyDB lacks **bulk operations** and has no **Transaction Support**.
 This creates several issues:

-- **Performance Issues**: Each task update requires a separate database operation, leading to multiple round trips to the database.
+- **Performance Issues**: Each task update requires a separate database operation, leading to multiple separate I/O operations against the DB.
 The result is inefficient, especially with large datasets, resulting O(n) operations for n tasks.
-- **Lack of Atomicity**: Each upsert operation is isolated, meaning if one fails, the others may succeed, leading to inconsistent states.
-Atomicity, consistency, isolation and durability (ACID) are not ensured.
-No rollback or commit mechanism — once a write is done, there’s no undo.
-No support for concurrent writes — it is not safe for use in multi-threaded or multi-process contexts without additional locking.
+- **Lack of Atomicity**: TinyDB does not support transactions, so it cannot guarantee atomicity, consistency, isolation, or durability (ACID).
+Each upsert operation is isolated, meaning if one fails, the others may succeed, leading to inconsistent states.
+This would be especially relevant if multiple threads or processes would write to a TinyDB dataabse.
+As it does not offer built-in thread- or process-safety, concurrent writes would require external synchronization (e.g., file locks), otherwise corruption or data loss may occur.

 ### Impact
 The current approach works for small datasets but scales poorly for production applications requiring efficient concurrent updates and ACID properties.